MinIO

 Application

-To configure MinIO to utilize Authelia as an OpenID Connect 1.0 Provider:
+To configure MinIO to utilize Authelia as an OpenID Connect 1.0 Provider you can either use the GUI or environment variables.

 - Login to MinIO